halkyon/silverstripe-reqchecker/README.md

  * Debian GNU/Linux "lenny": Apache 2.2.9 (mod_php5 SAPI), PHP 5.2.6
  * Ubuntu Server 10.10: Apache 2.2.16 (mod_php5 SAPI), PHP 5.3.3

-and on the following shared hosts:
+It has also been tested on the following shared web hosts:

  * Arvixe Red Hat Linux: Apache 2.2.16 (CGI SAPI), PHP 5.2.14
  * 1&1 Internet AG: Apache (CGI SAPI), PHP 5.2.14

 ## Requirements

- * Apache or IIS 7.x webserver
-    (nginx and lighttpd may work, but not tested)
+ * Apache or IIS 7.x webserver (nginx and lighttpd may work, but not tested)
  * PHP 5.2.0+

 ## Using